 Any contact with an engagement score between 5 and 16 is considered engaged.
 Users can send email to these contacts as normal.

-Contacts with an engagement score between 1 and 4 are considered at risk.
-Additionally, contacts are considered at risk after 20 months of inactivity.
+Contacts with an engagement score between 1 and 4 are considered to have low engagement.
+Additionally, contacts are considered to have low engagement after 20 months of inactivity.
 This inactivity includes not opening an email, filling out a form, replying to an email sent from an IMAP-synced mailbox, or sending to an IMAP-synced mailbox.
-Contacts with scores in this range are added to the dynamic list titled At Risk Contacts.
+Contacts with scores in this range are added to the dynamic list titled Contacts with Low Engagement.

 Users can send email to these contacts as normal, but should consider sending highly engaging content in an attempt to drive clicks/opens.

-The At Risk status is included in the automation engine, as well as for list segmentation.
-You can add this attribute as a filter to any of your existing lists or automations to exclude/include all contacts with the At Risk status.
+The Low Engagement status is included in the automation engine, as well as for list segmentation.
+You can add this attribute as a filter to any of your existing lists or automations to exclude/include all contacts with the Low Engagement status.

 When scheduling an email send to a list, there is a checkbox option titled Suppress recipients at risk of unengagement.
-When clicked, the at risk contacts will not be included in the send for the email job.
+When clicked, contacts with low engagement will not be included in the send for the email job.

 Contacts with an engagement score of 0 are considered unengaged.
 Contacts are also considered as unengaged after 24 months of not opening an email, filling out a form, replying to an email sent from an IMAP-synced mailbox, or sending to an IMAP-synced mailbox.
 Contacts with this score are added to a dynamic list titled Unengaged Contacts.
 These contacts cannot receive bulk emails or emails sent by automation from the platform.
 Smart mails can still be sent to these contacts.
 If you have a Healthy or At Risk email sender status, then you are able to turn on or off engagement-based suppression.

 The Unengaged status will be included in the automation engine as well as for list segmentation.
 You can add this attribute as a filter to any of your existing lists or automations to exclude/include all contacts with this status.